amnasyeda/professional-readme-generator/results/README.md

-  # ReadMe Generator Test
+  # ReadMe Generator Test File
       [![License: ISC](https://img.shields.io/badge/License-ISC-blue.svg)](https://opensource.org/licenses/ISC)

   ## Description
-    This is one of the tests to identify if the readme can successfully be created.
+    This is a sample project which is created in order to establish if the readme generator can perform its purpose.
     [DeployedAppLink](https://github.com/amnasyeda/professional-readme-generator)

   ## Table of Contents